rlorimier/book-club2/README.md

 # BOOK CLUB 2

-For my Milestone Project #4 on Code Institute's Diploma in Software Developement course I have created a blog, called Book Club.
+For my Project Portifolio #4 on Code Institute's Diploma in Software Developement course I have created a blog, called Book Club.
 The blog is used to post reviews about books.
 All users can read the preview of the reviews on the main page and then be redirected to another page with the full review clicking on the 'Read more' button.
 If the user is registered and currently logged in, he can have access to leave a comment or like/dislike a post.

+This is my second time submiting my PP4.
+The first attempt was failed because the deployment on Heroku was not done correctly, causing the live link to crash.
+With this new project I was able to fix some past issues and improve a few small things that did not look right or that was not working properly on the first time.

 You can check the blog page clicking [HERE](https://book-club2.herokuapp.com/)